creativeworldpro/Simple-Electronics-Project-Using-LED---Sponsored-By-JLCPCB/README.md

 LED Flasher Design -

-The schematic of this led flasher  circuit, along with the PCB layout can be seen above.
 The NE555 IC will be used to make a super bright led flasher circuit.
 There don’t have any potentiometer to adjust the speed of this LED flasher circuit.

 Soldering IC Base and Power Supply Socket -

-Once the PCB is designed and printed, then you can start soldering the IC base and power supply socket, as seen in this image above.
+Once the PCB is designed and printed, then you can start soldering the IC base and power supply socket.
 Be careful, so that there don’t have any short circuit connection.
+We need to connect 2 and 6 no leg of NE555 IC, then we need to connect 4 and 8 no leg of timer IC NE555.
 We utilize JLCPCB  https://jlcpcb.com/RTA) to printout our PCB.

 Connecting Resistor and Capacitor-

 After connecting IC base and power socket, we need to connect resistor and capacitor with the circuit.
 We know that, we use this capacitor - 100µf/25v and this Resistors – 68 KΩ, 1 KΩ to make this circuit.
 You should not use another parts except this component.
+We connect this resistor with 6, 7 and 8 no leg of timer IC.
+We connect 1k resistor with 8 no leg and connect 68 k resistor with 6no leg of timer IC NE555.
+Then we connect capacitor negative leg with
+ 1no leg of IC and connect capacitor postive leg with 2no leg of IC.

 Connecting LED-